-- 7.3.3.
-To prequalify providers, the Contractor will validate the provider's submitted information relative to the DBHDD Policy and Medicaid State Plan qualifications under direction from DBHDD, in agreement with DCH. - 7.3.4.
-Contractor will work collaboratively with designated DBHDD staff regarding site visits for specific services prior to recommending approval or denial. - 7.3.5.
-The Contractor will develop and implement internal procedures and protocols that include the following: - 7.3.5.1.
-Review of all provider qualification requirements for pre-qualification and re-qualification. - 7.3.5.2.
-Set specific timelines for each segment of the reviews that will be approved by DBHDD, and no greater than the existing policy's current timelines. - 7.3.5.3.
-Utilize standard communications with Providers regarding the status of their application(s) at each phase of the process as well as standard communication mechanisms to request additional information or clarification. - 7.3.5.4.
-For providers who successfully complete the pre-qualifications and submit DBHDD and DCH applications, the Contractor will review completed applications (See Appendices 43, 44, 45, for information related to Provider Applications for BH and DD Service Providers) and attachments. - 7.3.6.
-Upon completion, the Contractor will recommend to DBHDD and DCH for inclusion in the Provider Network enrollment of each Provider that meets qualifications. - 7.3.7.
-The Contractor will also recommend Provider application denial decisions.
-For Providers who are denied, the Contractor must provide qualified staff to participate in any administrative hearings if the Provider appeals the denial. - 7.3.8.
-The Contractor will establish an email address for communication with both prospective and existing Providers.
-It is expected that emails receive an individualized response within two (2) business days.
+- 7.3.4 The Contractor will develop and implement internal procedures and protocols that include the following: - 7.3.4.1 Review of all provider qualification requirements for pre-qualification and Continued Qualification Requirements. - 7.3.4.2 Set specific timelines for each segment of the reviews that will be approved by DBHDD, and no greater than the existing policy's current timelines. - 7.3.4.3 Utilize standard communications with Providers regarding the status of their application(s) at each phase of the process as well as standard communication mechanisms to request additional information or clarification. - 7.3.4.4 For providers who successfully complete the pre-qualifications and submit DBHDD and DCH applications, the Contractor will review completed applications (See Appendices 43, 44, 45, for information related to Provider Applications for BH and DD Service Providers) and attachments. - 7.3.5 Upon completion, the Contractor will recommend to DBHDD and DCH for inclusion in the Provider Network enrollment of each Provider that meets qualifications. - 7.3.6 The Contractor will also recommend Provider application denial decisions.
+For Providers who are denied, the Contractor must provide qualified staff to participate in any administrative hearings if the Provider appeals the denial. - 7.3.7 The Contractor will establish an email address for communication with both prospective and existing Providers.
+It is expected that emails receive an individualized response within two (2) business days. - 7.3.8 The Contractor will respond to questions and complaints from Providers regarding the network application and process with DBHDD-approved responses. - 7.3.9 These communications will be routinely summarized and reported to DBHDD. - 7.3.10 On an annual basis, the Contractor will identify Providers that do not meet specifically identified qualifications such as accreditation, licensing of specific staff and/or provide written confirmation to the State that Providers serving Medicaid and State-funded BH or I/DD individuals meet qualifications. - 7.4 HCBS Provider and State-Funded IDD Provider Qualification verification